vangelif/coin_project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Acknowledgements and suggestions for improvement are always welcome

-- Special thanks for Figma for the design.
+Special thanks for Figma for the design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>